 A typical day at TVFH might include attending the morning news meeting, posting audio, photos and text to our community media website (here are two examples: www.hiddenhungerstorybooth.com and http://www.capradio.org/209talks), gathering information about our current documentary topic, composing a week’s worth of Tweets about our work, scheduling community activities, updating the documentary contacts list on Google Drive, and proofreading Web copy.

-By the end of the internship, you’ll have a better understanding of the documentary production process, including how to involve and engage community partners.
-You’ll work at a professional level while earning college credits, a $500 stipend and experience worth putting on your resume.
+By the end of the internship, you’ll have a better understanding of the documentary production process, including how to involve community partners and engage audiences online and via public dialogue events.
+You’ll work at a professional level while earning college credits, a modest stipend and experience worth putting on your resume.

 Former interns talk about working at The View From Here: https://www.youtube.com/watch?v=IbRHzQi3NtE

 TVFH interns are self-motivated individuals with excellent communications skills who are able to work independently inside a busy newsroom.
 You are interested in using media to explore social issues and stories to spark community dialogue and problem solving.
+Community organizing or event organizing is a plus.
 TVFH interns are excited to be part of a team that involves journalists and community leaders to support the mission of public radio.

 A strong application includes a compelling cover letter that shares some of your personal story and your educational goals.
-After reading your letter, we’ll understand why you would make a great addition to our documentary team.
-Your writing samples and links to media will demonstrate outstanding communication skills, whether in writing, in-person, on-air or online.
-A solid resume will list your work experience and technical or media skills.
+After reading your letter, we’ll understand why you would make a great addition to our community-engaged documentary team.
+Your writing samples and links to media will demonstrate outstanding communication skills, whether in writing, community development, event organizing or social media.
+A solid resume will list your work experience and community engagement or media skills.
 Familiarity with PC, Excel, Word, Google Drive, Facebook and Twitter is a must.
 (We’ll provide plenty of learning opportunities on other platforms.)
 You must be enrolled for a minimum of 2 college internship credits as an undergraduate or graduate student.

 Application is as easy as 1, 2, 3.
 Submit a cover letter, resume and supporting materials to Capital Public Radio.
 Interviews for finalists will be set up after these materials are received.
 Here are the details: